 "Stop!"
 I said to the man.
 He looked at me in sheer amazement.
-"You have to stop running with your dog like that," I said in the desperation of trying to find my own breath, but also out of shock seeing what is unfolding in front of me.
+"Please stop running with your dog like that," desperately trying to regain my breath, as I noticed what was unfolding in front of me.

-The thing is, I am unable to look at an animal and just see the animal.
-I see the animals' state of mind and health.
-I can not help it, it is just who I am.
-Many people around me clearly did not see what I saw... for them, it was just another person running the parkrun with their beloved dog.
-They did not see that this person was running with a mouth harness that is designed to close the dog's mouth when they pull too hard.
+The thing is, I see the animals' state of mind and health.
+I can not help it.
+It is just who I am.
+Many people around me did not see what I saw... for them, and it was just another person running the parkrun with their beloved dog.
+They did not see that this person was running with a mouth harness that is designed to close a dog's mouth when they pull too hard.

 After having run a few parkruns with my dog - and without my dog, I have come to realise that many people love having their dogs with them, but do they understand that there are right ways and wrong ways to run with their dog?

-This is what encouraged us to put together an easy guide on how to run with your dog.
+Stories like these encourage us to put together a simple guide on how to run with your dog.
 We will take you through the steps from the beginning to the end, to help you and your dog make the most of this super fun family outing first thing on a Saturday morning.

 1. Breed type, Age and Health

 What kind of dog can join you on your parkrun?

 If your dog is on the list below, then go for it.

 - Husky (winter only)